 - 1 Workout Bar – The bar is a two-fold gear that screws together for the workouts.
 It is sturdy and comes with padded grips.
-You can use the bar for all the compound movements like military press, squat, bench press (though you need and bench for that) or rowers and upright shrugs.
-You can also use it for isolation exercises like bicep curls, triceps extensions, flies, pull-overs, front and side rises and so on.
+You can use the bar for all the compound movements like the military press, squat, bench press (though you need and bench for that) or rowers and upright shrugs.
+You can also use it for isolation exercises like bicep curls, triceps extensions, flies, pull-overs, front and side raises, and so on.

 In addition, you also get:

-- A Quick Start Up Guide – This includes instructions on set up.
+- A Quick Start-Up Guide – This includes instructions on setting up.

 - Free 3 Week Program – You can also access the full range of workouts on their in-house workout library or on the BodyBoss official YouTube channel.
 All in all, there are hundreds of exercises to choose from.

 BodyBoss Home Gym Accessories

-The BodyBoss Home Gym ca be enhanced by range of accessories that can be bought to enhance or complete the portable gym.
-The gym itself can be had as default standard package or enhanced with extra accessories and bands as needed.
+The BodyBoss Home Gym can be enhanced by a range of accessories that can be bought to enhance or complete the portable gym.
+The gym itself can be had as a default standard package or enhanced with extra accessories and bands as needed.

 BodyBoss provides a good selection of useful add-ons such as: